rwnk-12/apmyx-gui/README.md

 # apmyx

-A GUI based Apple Music downloader for Atmos, Lossless, and AAC formats.
+A GUI based Apple Music downloader for Atmos, Lossless, and AAC formats for windows. (needs to be built from source for MacOS, Linux)

 ## About